Skip to content

 Advocate for attrition based on your final room pick-up.

 Some hotels will give you release deadlines when you can release 5% of the room block several times pre-event.
-However, once you have made those releases, the hotels expect you to pick up the full remaining block.
+However, once you have made those releases, the hotels expect you to pick up the full remaining room block.
 You want flexibility with your actual room pick-up simply for no-shows, early departures, etc.

 Ensure there is a resale clause in your agreement.
-This means that if the hotel resells rooms, and you fall short of your block, they will offset your attrition.
+This means that if the hotel resells rooms, and you fall short of your room block, they will offset your attrition.

 Lastly, consider hotel and local demand during your event timeframe.
 If there is a city-wide event or high demand in the area during that time, you may want a little flexibility to block more rooms with some security.
-With this type of demand, you want to have rooms available for your attendees, but if you do not use them there is a good chance the hotel will sell out.

-By incorporating these strategies during the contract stage, you can reduce your risk of unnecessary attrition.
+By incorporating these strategies during the contract stage, you can reduce your risk of unnecessary attrition in your room block.

 an event manager signing a hotel contract for an event